 Methods:

 Dichotomize LDL in groups defined by whether the participants who have serum LDL higher than 160 mg/dl and perform Chi-Square test to compare the probability of death within 5 years across groups.

+You need to state if you are comparing the difference or ratio of proportions.(-1)

 Inference:

-The probabilities of death within 5 years for participants who have serum LDL higher than 160 mg/dl and for participants who have serum LDL less than or equal to 160 mg/dl are 14% and 17%, respectively.
+The probabilities of death within 5 years for participants who have serum LDL higher than 160 mg/dl and for participants who have serum LDL less than or equal to 160 mg/dl are 14% The point estimate in the key is 13.1% ( -1) and 17%, respectively.
 The observed probabilities of death within 5 years across groups are not statistically different (P=0.3753).
 The estimated risk ratio is 0.80 and 95% CI indicate the observed risk ratio is not surprising if the true risk ratio is between 0.49 and 1.31.
 Therefore, we can’t reject the null hypothesis of no association between serum LDL and 5 year all-cause mortality.

+The estimated P-value is also different.
+The value should be 0.314 but I did not check how it would differ if we looked at the ratio

+Final score: 8/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the odds of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).